- Deloitte has many well-known SAP project failures that are not isolated events.

 Deloitte’s Core Competency?

 Deloitte’s promotional literature and advertising are excellent.
 However, that is the extent of their excellence.
-Working on or with Deloitte is quite frustrating because they do not set expectations appropriately, nor do they know how to bring together the right skills to bring off successful implementations.
+Working on or with Deloitte is quite frustrating because they do not set expectations appropriately, nor do they know how to implement the right skills successfully.

 - SAP projects are risky endeavors.
-However, based on my analysis of over a hundred SAP implementations, whether the lead implementation partner is one of the strongest indicators as to whether the project will fail.
+However, based on my analysis of over a hundred SAP implementations, whether the lead implementation partner is one of the strongest indicators of whether the project will fail.

-- Deloitte needs to change its internal culture to begin creating a more honest partner class that has accountability so that clients can trust them again.
+- Deloitte needs to change its internal culture to create a more honest partner class with accountability so that clients can trust them again.

 - Deloitte is overly concentrated on profit maximization.
 This means getting the highest margins for resources.
-So hiring the absolute least expensive resources, which means very high levels of outsourcing, and then charging the most for them.
-On many Deloitte projects, it ‘s hard to see Deloitte’s value-add.
+So hiring the absolute least expensive resources means very high outsourcing levels and then charging the most for them.
+On many Deloitte projects, it’s hard to see Deloitte’s value-add.